Atomic Knight

 Atomic Knight is a superhero appearing in American comic books published by DC Comics, and was briefly a member of the Outsiders team.
 He is sometimes depicted as one of a group of Atomic Knights, which first appeared in Strange Adventures #117 (June 1960) and ran quarterly in that monthly comic up through #160 (January 1964).
+The character was created by John Broome and Murphy Anderson.

 Sergeant Gardner Grayle was portrayed by Boone Platt in the live action Arrowverse series Black Lightning in the third season.

 Development

 During an interview, co-creator John Broome discussed the genesis for the idea.
 "I remember, in the beginning, we both got the feeling that it had something to do with King Arthur and the Knights of the Round Table.
 We thought if we could make a modern version of that spirit and the feeling, that would be a new kind of comic that hadn't been done and we would enjoy doing it.
 So we worked out a third World War where life was almost destroyed and crime was all over.
 And the Atomic Knights stand for justice and faith and all that.
 So that is the way the story began."